kjenney/php-webminer/README.md

 The goal of this project is to create an extensible system for extracting data from web pages.
 Currently it is using Selenium WebDriver (via php-webdriver), QueryPath, and a configuration file which specifies which components to extract and how to output the results.

 ### Configuration File
+The configuration file defines system-wide settings, i.e. database, infrastructure.
+Ultimately this will allow users to maintain different environents from single server to enterprise/scalable systems.

+**Database**

+Currently a single MySQL database is accepted.
+If <database> elements are defind the XML will be imported into the database->table per the specifications in the Configuration File

+### Job File
-The configuration file defines all of the aspects of the web site and the data you wish to extract.
+The "job" configuration file defines all of the aspects of the web site and the data you wish to extract.

 It is in XML and must be in the following format: